 An advanced in-depth facial treatment starts with a thorough client consultation and skin analysis.

-Establishing background on lifestyle, current skincare habits and health of each client is incredibly important, helping the specialist to better-understand any intrinsic and extrinsic factors that may be having a negative impact on the skin.
-With this information, product and treatment choices can be selected that are tailored to the client’s specific skin needs, rather than just a generic facial menu treatment and product selection from a standard set of skincare formulations.
+Establishing background on lifestyle, current skincare habits and health of each client is incredibly important to help the specialist better-understand any intrinsic and extrinsic factors that may be having a negative impact on the skin.
+Armed with this information, product and treatment choices can be accurately selected to benefit the client’s specific skin needs, rather than just providing a generic facial menu treatment and product selection from a standard set of skincare formulations.

 The skin analysis process

 To help further understand both skin type and condition following your initial lifestyle and health questionnaire, the specialist will often use a woods lamp/light to illuminate the surface of your cleansed skin, to enable them to view any skin concerns and issues to addressed during treatment.
 A woods lamp is used in a darkened room, emits a low-level UV light, that when held over the face can help to reveal skin features that may not be visible to the naked eye and under normal light conditions.
 The features revealed are those that tend to sit within the deeper layers of the epidermis and in particular the lamp can help to establish the extent of hyper or hypo-pigmentation from previous acne lesions and/or sun damage, it can also help to reveal defined areas of oil production, dehydration and help identify milia (small white bumps/cysts) and congestion.